 The meeting room at each hotel is for informal group discussions.
 A printer, laptops, chalkboards, water and wireless internet access are freely available in the meeting room.
 This room has been furnished and stocked for your convenience and enjoyment and you are invited to come and go as you please.

-Conference Office:
+CMO Office:

-For your convenience there will be a CMO office at Hotel Hacienda Los Laureles.
-Claudia Arias will assist you with all your questions.
+For your convenience, there will be a CMO office at Hotel Hacienda Los Laureles, Room 104.

 Coffee Breaks:

 Tea, coffee and small snacks are provided during coffee breaks and are complimentary.

 Chalkboards are available at each hotel (check at the front desk in your hotel for location) for your convenience-feel free to use them.

 CMO-BIRS Computer System:

-There are laptops available at CMO-BIRS meeting room at each hotel for participants to use and there will be one at the Conference Office.
+There are laptops available at CMO-BIRS meeting room at each hotel for participants to use and there will be one at the CMO Office.

 Printer:

-For your convenience there is a printer located in the Meeting Room and one inside the CMO office.
+For your convenience, there is a printer located in the Meeting Room and one inside the CMO office.

 Nametags: can be found in your hotel room.